nthykier/IDEA-debpkg/README.md

  * Basic verification of patterns in the `Files` field.
 The plugin only partly supports wildcards and will err on the side of assuming a wildcard matches when in doubt.
  * Spellchecking of relevant fields (e.g. `Comment`, `Disclaimer` and `Source`).
+ * Valid paths without wildcards in the `Files` fields are turned into references, which in turn enables other features such as "jump to" and Refactor support.

 Plus the features listed for Generic deb822 files.